 This will be achieved by improving access to primary health care, providing referrals to secondary, specialised health care services and through health promotion and disease prevention activities within the population.
 In addition, the existing synergies between the four mobile medical units and the eleven fixed health posts operated by our partner Order of Malta Lebanon throughout the country are further strengthened.

 - Operation of four mobile medical units, each of which provides around 1,800 medical treatments per month

-- Referral of patients to the Primary Health Care Center or hospital for further examinations and secondary treatment.
+- Referral of patients to the health centre or hospital for further examinations and secondary treatment

-- Strengthening of the preventive health capacities of the population through health and hygiene awareness activities.
+- Strengthening the preventive health capacities of the population through health and hygiene campaigns

 Area: 10,452 km2